 Hiding the Toolbar

-When the Options window opens slide the button over to the right to disable Read&Write for Google Chrome.
+When the Options window opens slide the button over to the left to turn off Read&Write for Google Chrome.

-You must refresh the page (F5) in a Google Doc for the change to be applied for the toolbar to be disabled
+You must refresh the page (F5) in a Google Doc for the change to be applied for the toolbar to no longer appear

 To enable the toolbar follow the steps above and slide the button to the right